-In a "going private transaction" (as described in the response to question 1.6), board members who are also: (i) significant shareholders seeking to take the target company private; or (ii) members of senior management of the target company who are part of the buyout group, will have a conflict of interest which will bar them from involvement in the target company's evaluation of whether to entertain the going private transaction and the process for considering it against other alternatives.
+In a "going-private transaction" (as described in the response to question 1.6), board members who are also: (i) significant shareholders seeking to take the target company private; or (ii) members of senior management of the target company who are part of the buyout group, will have a conflict of interest which will bar them from involvement in the target company's evaluation of whether to entertain the going-private transaction and the process for considering it against other alternatives.
 A greater burden will be imposed on the target company board of directors to ensure its shareholders are treated fairly.
 To help ensure the fairness of the process, boards of directors often will delegate to special committees consisting entirely of independent directors the task of negotiating and approving such transactions.

-The Delaware Supreme Court is currently considering the appeal of a lower court decision involving a controlling shareholder going private transaction.
-If the case is upheld on appeal, Delaware courts will apply the deferential business judgment rule in reviewing controlling stockholder going private transaction, rather than the more rigorous entire fairness standard, so long as certain practices are followed by the target company board.
-If the decision is upheld, the business judgment rule will be properly invoked in a controlling stockholder going private transaction if the transaction is (i) negotiated and approved by an attentive special committee comprised of independent directors which is fully empowered to decline the transaction and to retain its own financial and legal advisors, and (ii) conditioned on the un-coerced, fully informed and non-waivable approval of a majority of the unaffiliated minority shareholders.
-Prior decisions state that entire fairness is the applicable standard of review in controlling stockholder going private transactions.
-Under the entire fairness standard, the directors bear the burden of proving the entire fairness of their actions, as to both dealing and price, except that in a going private transaction structured as a merger, this burden of proof may shift to the shareholder challenging the transaction if there is a properly functioning special committee of the target company board or the transaction is subject to the approval of a majority of the shares held by target company shareholders not standing on both sides of the transaction.
-If upheld on appeal, the court decision will provide an important roadmap for those planning controlling stockholder going private transactions.
+In a recent decision, the Delaware Supreme Court determined that the deferential business judgment rule is the applicable standard for reviewing a controlling stockholder going-private transaction, so long as certain practices are followed by the target company board.
+The business judgment rule will be properly invoked in a controlling stockholder going-private transaction if the transaction is: (i) negotiated and approved by an attentive special committee comprised of independent directors which is fully empowered to decline the transaction and to retain its own financial and legal advisors; and (ii) conditioned on the un-coerced, fully informed and non-waivable approval of a majority of the unaffiliated minority shareholders.
+If such practices are not followed by the target board in a controlling stockholder going-private transaction, entire fairness will be the applicable standard of review.
+Under the entire fairness standard, the directors bear the burden of proving the entire fairness of their actions as to both dealing and price, except that in a going-private transaction structured as a merger, this burden of proof may shift to the shareholder challenging the transaction if there is a properly functioning special committee of the target company board or the transaction is subject to the approval of a majority of the shares held by target company shareholders not standing on both sides of the transaction.

-If a tender offer or exchange offer is commenced, the target company board must advise its shareholders of its position with respect to the offer or that it expresses no opinion or is unable to take a position, and the reasons for the position taken, lack of opinion or inability to take a position.
+If a tender offer or exchange offer is commenced, the target company board must advise its shareholders of its position with respect to the offer, or that it expresses no opinion or is unable to take a position, and the reasons for the position taken, lack of opinion or inability to take a position.
 The duty to communicate a position on the offer applies regardless of whether the offer is friendly or hostile.